thusoy/public-pillar/README.md

 key will be able to decrypt the data.

-Usage
+Installation
 -----

-Install it (the package is called ppillar):
+Install it with pip:

     $ pip install ppillar (will be on pip soon)

-If you already have some data encrypted in a datastructure somewhere, you can already start using ppillar, if not, encrypt some stuff first.

-    $ ppillar -k key.pub -e unencrypted_data.yml

-Where `key.pub` is the public key to use for encryption.

-To decrypt data:

-    $ ppillar -k key.pem -i enc_data.yml

-**Note**: This doesn't work like this yet, but this is the goal.
-Approximately.
+Note that you need have a C compiler to compile the pycrypto package we're using.
+Precompiled binaries for Windows can be found at [Michael Foord's website, voidspace.org.uk], if you install pycrypto from here you don't need the compiler.

 Security
 --------

 We're using a hybrid encryption scheme to keep your data safe.
-If the keys are short enough*, they will be encrypted directly with the public key given, using [PKCS #1.2 OAEP] with SHA-512.
+If the keys are short enough<sup>1</sup>, they will be encrypted directly with the public key given, using [PKCS #1.2 OAEP] with SHA-512.
 If the values to encrypt are longer than your key permits, we'll generate a 256 bit AES key, encrypt your data with this key, encrypt this symmetric key with your public key, and store it next to the ciphertext.

 You choose the strength of your RSA keys yourself, but since this is unlikely to be used in performance critical applications, but might frequently be attempted broken, you should probably use 4096 bit keys.
 Totally up to you though, ppillar doesn't imply any restrictions on your keys.

-_*_: Maximum length of data that can be encrypted with an RSA key is the size of the RSA modulus (in bytes) minus 2, minus twice the size of the hash output (SHA512: 64 bytes).
+<sup>*</sup>: Maximum length of data that can be encrypted with an RSA key is the size of the RSA modulus
+(in bytes) minus 2, minus twice the size of the hash output (SHA512: 64 bytes).
 So if your key is 2048 bits, the maximum length of data that can be encrypted before switching to the AES method is (2048/8 - 2 - 2*64) = 126 bytes.
 With a stronger 4096 bit key, this will be (4096/8 - 2 - 2*64)